vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 As a **JavaScript** developer, you will come across arrays.
 Arrays of numbers, arrays of objects, arrays of arrays of objects, multi-dimensional arrays, and you will need to simplify, transform or manipulate them.

-You could use nested for loops to solve most of the problems you will encounter, but that leaves the code hard to read and understand.
+You could use 'nested for loops' to solve most of the problems you will encounter, but that leaves the code hard to read and understand.

-I would like to prove to you that by using map, filter, and reduce array methods, not only that the code will be more readable, but you will be able to analyze the problem better and write the code with ease.
+I would like to prove to you that by using **Map, Filter, and Reduce** array methods, not only will the code be more readable, but you will also be able to analyze the problem better and write the code with ease.

 <br/>
 <br/>